 My very strong recommendation is that all sponsors should have a tight set of sponsorship guidelines and make them very clearly available (ie, don’t bury them 17 levels into your website).
 If you don’t have guidelines and need a big running start, you can download a sponsorship guidelines template.

-This will improve the proposals you get, and will stop a lot of sponsorship seekers from submitting proposals that are clearly not a match.
-It will also trip up sponsorship seekers who aren’t interested in putting in the effort to meet your needs.
+This will improve the proposals you get, and will stop a lot of rightsholders from submitting proposals that are clearly not a match.
+It will also trip up rightsholders who aren’t interested in putting in the effort to meet your needs.
 There is another step, though.
 For all of those proposals and letters of request received – where it’s clear by the second page that they haven’t been prepared according to the guidelines or are completely wrong for the brand – sponsorship managers need to stop reading right there and send them an email something like this:

 We have received your sponsorship proposal.
 It is clear that this has not been prepared according to our sponsorship guidelines, and as such, we will not be reviewing your offer.